 - DMin 24 credits (exceptions must be approved by the DMin Committee)

-- ❖ MDiv 25 credits
+- MDiv 25 credits

-- ❖ MATS 18 credits
+- ✤ MA(TS) 18 credits

-- ❖ MAMCS 18 credits
+- MAMCS 18 credits

+- ✤ MACO 20 credits

-- ❖ Diploma 24 credits
+- Diploma 24 credits

-Students transferring into an M.A. degree program must complete at least half the credit hours of the degree program as a degree student at Central Seminary.
-Online courses can count toward this requirement.
+Only courses offered at a degree granting site of Central count toward a student's residency requirement.
+Students transferring into the M.A. degree program must complete a minimum of 24 credit hours as a resident student at Central Seminary.
 Exceptions to this policy must have approval from the faculty.